Dental Practice Valuations

 • USPAP (the Uniform Standards of Professional Appraisal Practice) is the recognized benchmark for credible appraisals.
 A USPAP-compliant valuation from a Certified Valuation Analyst carries real weight where it counts — with tax authorities, lenders, and the courts.

-• We analyze your financials and practice-specific drivers — collections, profitability, hygiene production, payor mix, goodwill, equipment, location, and more — and apply recognized valuation approaches.
+• We analyze your financials and the practice-specific drivers that move value — collections, profitability, hygiene production, payor mix, goodwill, equipment, and location — and apply the three recognized valuation approaches: income, market, and asset.
+We also interview the owner to capture the context behind the numbers that a spreadsheet alone would miss.
 The result is a defensible conclusion of value, not a rule-of-thumb multiple.

 • Yes.
 Many of our valuations support divorce, partnership and shareholder disputes, and estate and gift tax matters, where a credentialed, USPAP-compliant report is essential.
 We're happy to coordinate with your attorney or CPA.